 In accordance with FAR 9.503, 9.504 and 9.506, the Government will evaluate OCI mitigation plans to avoid, neutralize or mitigate potential OCI issues before award and to determine whether it is in the Government's interest to grant a waiver.
-The Government will only evaluate OCI mitigation plans for proposals that are determined selectable under the BAA evaluation criteria and funding availability.
+The Government will only evaluate OCI mitigation plans for proposals determined selectable under the BAA evaluation criteria and funding availability.

-The Government may require proposing small business concerns provide additional information to assist the Government in evaluating the proposing small business concern's OCI mitigation plan.
+The Government may require proposing small business concerns to provide additional information to assist the Government in evaluating the proposing small business concern's OCI mitigation plan.

-If the Government determines that a proposing small business concern failed to fully disclose an OCI; or failed to provide the affirmation of Government support as described above; or failed to reasonably provide additional information requested by the Government to assist in evaluating the proposing small business concern's OCI mitigation plan, the Government may reject the proposal and withdraw it from consideration for award.
+If the Government determines a proposer failed to fully disclose an OCI; or failed to provide the affirmation of Government support as described above; or failed to reasonably provide additional information requested by the Government to assist in evaluating the proposer's OCI mitigation plan, the Government may reject the proposal and withdraw it from consideration for award.